Adderall Abuse, Addiction & Recovery

 What is the chemistry of Adderall?

 Adderall is a stimulant medication in the amphetamine class.
-It contains 75 percent dextroamphetamine and 25 percent levoamphetamine.
-These drugs increase activity of two primary neurotransmitters in the brain: norepinephrine (referred to as the “stress hormone,” it increases heart rate and blood pressure) and dopamine (responsible for pleasurable sensations and motivation).
+It contains a precise 3:1 ratio of 75 percent dextroamphetamine and 25 percent levoamphetamine (StatPearls/NCBI).
+These drugs increase activity of two primary neurotransmitters in the brain: norepinephrine (often called the “stress hormone,” it increases heart rate and blood pressure) and dopamine (responsible for pleasurable sensations and motivation).

-This has the effect of simultaneously stimulating the central and peripheral nervous systems.
-Adderall can make a person more alert and attentive, easing the task of staying focused for long periods.
-Notwithstanding popular rumor, however, the drug does not raise actual intelligence levels and has some serious side effects.
+This chemical interaction simultaneously stimulates the central and peripheral nervous systems.
+While Adderall can make a person more alert and attentive—easing the task of staying focused for long periods—it does not raise actual intelligence levels.
+Despite its medical utility, the DEA notes that its high potential for misuse necessitates strict clinical oversight.

 What are the side effects of Adderall?